 Configure basic libretro emulator options, then choose a specific emulator or

 Configure default options for all libretro emulators to make the change system-wide.
 Then, set

 Video Shader File to the desired shader.

 Scaling artifacts (particularly in Vertical games)

 Both vertical and horizontal games can be improved further by using special override CFGs that increase the accuracy and alignment of the scanline effect.
-A set of these overrides is available for lr-mame2003, lr-fbalpha and lr-nestopia in this thread.
+A set of these overrides is available for lr-mame2003, lr-fbneo and lr-nestopia in this forum topic.